mzhang28/blog/content/enterprise/prototype/index.md

 });
 ```

-Surely, this works, but it doesn't scale.
+Sure, this works, but it doesn't scale.
 If you try to write a page full of these kind of bindings directly using JavaScript, you're either going to start running into bugs or building up a pile of unmaintainable spaghetti code.
 How does enterprise represent this?
 Well, the enterprise DSL has no concrete syntax yet, but if it did, it would look something like this:

 ```
 model {